 What type of student is a good fit for Tustin Connect?

 There is no “typical” student at Tustin Connect.
-Tustin Connect caters to the needs of many different types of students.
-Some of these students include home-schooled students, elite athletes, musicians, actors, gifted children, ill students, and other students and families that want a more personalized and flexible learning environment.
+Tustin Connect meets the needs of many different types of students.
+Some of these students include home-schooled students, elite athletes, musicians, actors, gifted children, ill students, and other students and families that want a more flexible learning environment.
 Independent study is best for students who are academically motivated, self- starters, and have committed parents or guardians who are able to provide support at home and monitor learning.

 How much parental involvement is required?

-Since much of the learning at Tustin Connect occurs outside the physical classroom, successful students at Tustin Connect have a high level of parental involvement.
+Since much of the students' time is spent outside the physical classroom, successful students at Tustin Connect have a high level of parental involvement.
 Parent participation is essential, especially for the elementary students.
 At all levels, parents are expected to check-in regularly with their child and provide support as necessary.
 Parents are responsible for ensuring all work is completed and submitted to the teacher for evaluation.

 What curriculum is used?

-Our teachers create customized learning plans for each student based on the TUSD adopted curriculum in a blended learning environment (combination of online and and traditional).
-Some of our curriculum includes content from IXL, Newsela, Britannica Online, Acellus, Edmentum, Khan Academy, Ten Marks Math, Front Row, Actively Learn, and much more.
-Our students apply their learning through online tools such as Haiku LMS, Google Apps (Docs), and various educational iPad apps.
+Our teachers provide standards-based instruction based on the TUSD adopted curriculum in a blended learning environment (combination of online and and traditional).
+Some of our curriculum includes content from IXL, Newsela, Acellus, Khan Academy, Freckle, Actively Learn, and much more.
+Our students apply their learning through online tools such as Google Apps and various educational online tools.

 I have other questions that are not answered here.
 What should I do?